-The springy motion that occurs when the thrust off the hind legs is transmitted through a stretched topline with trunk muscles that contract and release rhythmically rather than remaining either rigid or slack.
+A springy motion occurs when the thrust off the hind leg is transmitted through a stretched topline.
+The trunk muscles contract and release rhythmically rather than remaining either rigid or slack.

 SWINGING HEAD

 The horse's muzzle moves left-and-right or in circles, indicating constraint or incorrect acceptance of contact/connection.
 Same as head wagging.